mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 Field | Type | Description
 ------|------|------------
-find| string | The name of the target table. projection | document | Optional.
-The projection specification to determine which fields to includein the returned documents.
+find| string | The name of the target table. filter| document | Optional.
+The query predicate.
+If unspecified, then all documents in the collection will match the predicate. sort | document | Optional.
+The sort specification for the ordering of the results. projection | document | Optional.
+The projection specification to determine which fields to includein the returned documents. skip | Positive integer | Optional.
+Number of documents to skip.
+Defaults to 0. limit | Non-negative integer | Optional.
+The maximum number of documents to return.
+If unspecified, then defaults to no limit.
+A limit of 0 is equivalent to setting no limit. batchSize | Non-negative integer | Optional.
+The number of documents to return in the first batch.
+Defaults to 101.

 All other fields are ignored.